Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

 The average position of an ad is calculated by multiplying the quality score of your ad with its maximum cost per impression.

-Tip: You cannot get the first position by merely increasing your bid because the quality score also has equal weight to decide which ad will be on top of all.
+Tip: You cannot get the first position by merely increasing your bid because the quality score also has equal weight in deciding which ad will be on top of all.

 10 – Budget Attainment